 We also find that architectural choices such as recurrence, pruning, and auxiliary losses significantly influence both performance and interpretability.
 Pruning improved decoding accuracy (\autoref{fig:Fig4decPrune}) while leaving performance and behavior substantively unchanged (\autoref{fig:performance}); the auxiliary position prediction objective enhanced predator-related behavior and spatial encoding structure (\autoref{fig:Fig3LH}, \autoref{fig:Fig3LHnopathint}, \autoref{fig:Fig4decNoPathInt}) while also improving performance (\autoref{fig:performance}).
 This win-win fits with observations from neuroscience—biological agents do not simply maximize reward, but also engage in latent path learning and other subgoals \citep{clement2024latent}.
 Thus, there are benefits for RL researchers to embracing this complexity of learning objectives and bridging the gaps between artificial and natural intelligence.

 These findings also speak to neuroscience research on small nervous systems.
 Insects, for example, navigate using structured internal cues \citep{chittka2022mind,couzin2025}.
 The fact that similar behaviors emerge in DRL agents with only a few hundred recurrent units suggests that such agents may offer useful models for evaluating the cognitive capacities of small nervous systems.
 Taken together with behavioral consistency across arenas, the ability of a single decoding model to generalize across episodes likely reflects a stable, compass-like encoding of space—mirroring strategies used by insects and other animals to maintain orientation using global cues such as magnetic fields or polarized light \citep{wehner1976polarized,wiltschko2012magnetic,heinze2014polarized}.
-This encoding may help explain how agents reliably revisit resource patches across environments with differing local layouts.
+This encoding strategy may explain how DRL agents reliably plan navigation across environments with differing local layouts.